-Mushroom paté is generally delicious and has the additional benefit of not evoking a horrific image of a force-fed goose.
+Tofu Mushroom paté is delicious and has the additional benefit of not evoking a horrific image of a force-fed goose.
 So here’s a nice, cruelty-free paté for you to enjoy.
-It’s a simple vegan recipe that we’ve developed to what we now consider as perfection.
-Really mushroomy with creamy, whizzed up tofu to give it some bite and a nutritional boost.
-I favour the addition of a tang of lemon juice at the end but that bit’s up to you.
+It’s a simple vegan recipe that we’ve developed to what we now consider as pretty close to perfection.
+Tangy mushrooms team up with creamy, whizzed up tofu to give it some bite and a nutritional boost.
+You can give it additional zestiness by adding a squeeze of lemon juice at the end but that bit is up to you.

 1 tbsp olive oil